Atharva-Deshmukh/playwright-project/README.md

 - Specpattern
   Tests are picked from this option in config: testDir: './tests' Spec pattern can be specified by testMatch: '**/*.spec.ts'

+- Just like cypress's option watchForFileChanges: false, playwright has eye icon in UI mode runner, which reruns the test once changes are made to it